--visual: 10 bras found in the street and individually photographed in the genre of studio portrait and processed in photoshop and printed in different sizes, substrates using xerographic and silkscreen printing
+-visual: 10 bras found in the street and individually photographed in the genre of studio portrait.
+Processed in photoshop and printed in different sizes and substrates using xerographic and silkscreen printing

--textual: 10 poems on absent breasts, with words sampled from a range of discourses from autobiography, testimony, art history, medical case studies, lingerie advertising, feminist and queer gender theories and social media.
+-textual: 10 poems on absent breasts, with words sampled from a range of discourses from autobiography, testimony, art history, medical case studies, lingerie advertising, feminist and queer gender studies and social media.

 -title: hommage to Gertrude Stein, 1914 Tender Buttons